-ΔV WAD0 WAD1 WAD2+ Symptoms
+Ī ΔV WAD0 WAD1 WAD2+ Symptoms

 [km/h] No. % No. % No. % duration

-1.5-9.4 16 67 8 33 0 0 7-10 days
+Ī 1.5-9.4 16 67 8 33 0 0 7-10 days

-Assessment of injury risk in rear-end collision accidents necessitates the consideration of individual factors, including seat/head restraint characteristics, occupant posture, seating position, and gender.
+Assessment of injury risk to the occupant of the struck vehicle in rear-end collisions or the striking vehicle in reverse collisions necessitates the consideration of individual factors, including seat/head restraint characteristics, occupant posture, seating position, and gender.
 These factors have been demonstrated to contribute to the variability of injury risk magnitude.
-Mitigation of whiplash risk can be achieved through the implementation of a well-rated seat/head restraint system within the vehicle, accompanied by the adoption of proper occupant posture during the accident event.
+Mitigation of whiplash risk can be achieved through the implementation of a well-rated seat/head restraint system within the vehicle 5, accompanied by the adoption of proper occupant posture during the accident event.
 Additionally, a front seating configuration, as opposed to rear seating, and a male driver, as opposed to a female driver, are associated with diminished risk levels.

-However, research studies present notably divergent outcomes, particularly in cases of low- $\Delta V$ accidents.
+However, research studies present notably divergent outcomes, particularly in cases of low-